 Why does this particular smoothie work well?

-Pear, Celery and Ginger Smoothie
+Pear, Kefir, and Ginger Smoothie

 Foods that are bad for digestion include foods that cause bloating, hard to digest foods and foods that, if overeaten, can cause digestive problems.

-Let’s discover the worst foods for digestion that should be avoided when you’ve got an upset stomach!
+So let’s discover the worst foods for digestion that should be avoided when you’ve got an upset stomach!

 1. Acidic Fruits